Chinese New Year Celebration in Binondo

 In the world’s oldest Chinatown in Binondo, every Chinese New Year spells more chaos than its already frenzied regular days.
 Its narrow alleys are filled with more red lanterns, goodluck charms & a sea of people.
 They come in seemingly endless waves to shop, dine & party.

-With hopes of receiving sprinkles of fortune, people buy charm trinkets, home decors, round fruits and other goodies.
-Hawker food stalls rescue hungry guests who could not stand the long queues in popular & age-old Chinese restaurants.
+People buy charm trinkets, home decors, round fruits & other goodies with hopes of receiving sprinkles of fortune.
+On the other hand, hawker food stalls rescue hungry guests who could not stand the long queues in popular & age-old Chinese restaurants.

 Prepare for Madness

-While the festival is always fun-filled and exciting, it sorely lacks rightful organization.
+While the festival is always fun-filled & exciting, it sorely lacks seamless organization.
 Most of its narrow streets are still open to traffic creating an unimaginable jam.
-It tests your patience and driving skills getting through the wild crowd until you reach its gates.
+Indeed, it tests your patience & driving skills getting through the wild crowd until you reach its gates.

-No designated parking areas or directional signage add heavily to the chaos.
-There are less visible police outposts & emergency response teams—it’s a security nightmare.
+Moreover, no designated parking areas or directional signage add heavily to the chaos.
+Also, there are less visible police outposts & emergency response teams — it’s a security nightmare.
 I hope they could improve too on their parade concepts & produce it like most of our known spectator street parades.

-The whole festival always looks like pansit canton—vegetable and meat toppings drowned in a messy and tangled noodle yet super filling and kick-ass yummy!
+Truly, the whole festival looks like pansit canton — vegetable & meat toppings drowned in a messy & tangled noodle yet super filling & kick-ass yummy!

-We live each moment with unique cultural values and aspirations.
-We strive to create harmony by finding in the vast and fast-moving world space a cultural mileu that we can all share.
+We live each moment with unique cultural values & aspirations.
+We strive to create harmony by finding in the vast & fast-moving world space a cultural mileu that we can all share.

-I am not Chinese (well, my mother is a quarter and my Xs are….sigh) but I always celebrate it in the spirit of being one with our Filipino-Chinese brothers.
+I am not Chinese (well, my mother is a quarter & my Xs are…LOL).
+But I always celebrate it in the spirit of being one with our Filipino-Chinese brothers.
 After all, somewhere, somehow there is always a Made in China in us.

 Kung Hei Fat Choi!